OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 ### Rule - Only Support Secure Renegotiations

-A design weakness in TLS, identified as [CVE-2009-3555](http://web.nvd.nist.gov/view/vuln/detail?vulnId=CVE-2009-3555), allows an attacker to inject a plaintext of his choice into a TLS session of a victim.
-In the HTTPS context the attacker might be able to inject his own HTTP requests on behalf of the victim.
+A design weakness in TLS, identified as [CVE-2009-3555](http://web.nvd.nist.gov/view/vuln/detail?vulnId=CVE-2009-3555), allows an attacker to inject a plaintext of their choice into a TLS session of a victim.
+In the HTTPS context the attacker might be able to inject their own HTTP requests on behalf of the victim.
 The issue can be mitigated either by disabling support for TLS renegotiations or by supporting only renegotiations compliant with [RFC 5746](https://tools.ietf.org/html/rfc5746).
 All modern browsers have been updated to comply with this RFC.

 ### Rule - Disable Compression